 Rhomboids: Rhomboids are located in the back, adjacent to the lats.
 Because they support the lats, rhomboids engage when performing pull-ups.
 This helps to strengthen the back and core, promoting proper posture.

 Arm strengthening: Pull-ups work several groups of muscles simultaneously, which is one of their greatest benefits.
-For those looking for a complete arm workout, pull-ups helps work the triceps, biceps and forearms, which not only saves time, but can provide you with a more effective workout than simply lifting weights.
+For those looking for a complete arm workout, pull-ups help work the triceps, biceps, and forearms, which not only saves time but can provide you with a more effective workout than simply lifting weights.

 By performing pull-ups quickly without resting, they can be an important part of a cardiovascular fitness routine.
 To get the most cardiovascular benefits that you can, combine pull-ups with other compound exercises such as burpees, squats, lunges, mountain climbers. etc.